 Owning your own equipment doesn’t mean you avoid a fixed rate charge per transaction, which typically stands at 1.69% for all businesses integrating a PAYG service.

-With a contracted terminal, your business will typically lease the hardware instead of buying it outright, paying a monthly fee (usually around the £20 mark) to operate the equipment.
+With a contracted terminal, your business will typically lease the hardware instead of buying it outright.
+You’re required to pay a monthly fee (usually around the £20 mark) to operate the equipment.
 As with PAYG, a fixed rate per transaction still applies, however, with a contracted terminal these rates are considerably lower, averaging around 0.4%.

 To be frank, it’s an impossible question to answer without knowing your monthly income.